Classification and Logistic Regression

 exp(1000) → inf # Overflow

-Solution: Apply translation invariance
+Solution: Take advantage of translation invariance

 Subtract maximum before exponent